Freedom of religion in Laos

 The Constitution of Laos provides for freedom of religion; however, the Government restricted this right in practice.
 Some government officials committed abuses of citizens' religious freedom.

 In 2023, the country was scored 1 out of 4 for religious freedom; it was noted that the Lao People's Revolutionary Party controls clergy training and supervision of Buddhist temples.
 There have been several recent cases of Christians being briefly detained for unauthorized religious activities.

 In the same year, the country was ranked as the 31st worst place in the world to be a Christian; it was noted that Christians are often seen as Western-influenced 'enemies of the state' and that leaders of unregistered churches have been arrested and detained until their families and churches pay money for their release.

 In late 2022, a preacher from the Lao Evangelical Church was reported murdered after several months of intimidation.

-This article is mainly informed by the US State Dept 2007 report.
-Later reports are available.

 During the period covered by this report, the overall status of respect for religious freedom did not significantly change.
 While respect for non-Protestant groups appeared to improve slightly, respect for Protestant groups appeared to decline in several parts of the country.
 In most areas, officials generally respected the constitutionally guaranteed rights of members of most faiths to worship, albeit within strict constraints imposed by the Government.
 Authorities in some areas continued to display intolerance for minority religious practice especially by Protestant Christians.
 The Lao Front for National Construction (LFNC), a popular front organization for the Lao People's Revolutionary Party (LPRP), was responsible for oversight of religious practice.
 The Prime Minister's Decree on Religious Practice (Decree 92) was the principal legal instrument defining rules for religious practice.
 Decree 92 also institutionalized the Government's role as the final arbiter of permissible religious activities.
 Although this decree has contributed to greater religious tolerance since it was promulgated in 2002, authorities have increasingly used its many conditions to restrict some aspects of religious practice.